albins/albins.github.io/about.md

 title: About
 ---

-Tea-totaler, librarian, and scientist of both, information (MA) and computers (BS + MS).
+Tea-totaler, librarian, and scientist of both information (MA) and computers (BS + MS).
 I wish I spoke lojban so that at least my internal monologues would be syntactically unambiguous.